TheCuteOwl/Trap-Stealer/README.md

 # Trap Stealer

 Trap Stealer is a Python script that can steal Discord tokens, phone numbers, emails, and HQ friends.
 It also has the ability to inject itself into Discord and grab special files.
+That's bypass some type of token protection

 ## Features
 - Runs on startup